top of page

 Swing Abeba For solo bassoon.

-Performance by John McDougall streamed at IAWM Online Congress, April 2015.
+Recorded performance by John McDougall streamed at IAWM Online Congress, April 2015.

 Michal 06 For solo clarinet in Bb